isomerpages/imda-pixel/pages/Incubatees.md

 					</tr>
 				</table>
 				<b>OUTSIDE</b></a>
-				<br><span style="font-size:0.8em; line-height:0.8em;">Outside is an All-in-one Workforce Management solution for businesses,  with an app for individuals to work and earn flexibly.</span>
+				<br><span style="font-size:0.8em; line-height:0.8em;">An All-in-one Workforce Management solution for businesses,  with an app for individuals to work and earn flexibly.</span>
 		</td>
 	</tr>
 	<!-- ROW 6 -->